Exoplanet Populations and their Dependence on Host Star Properties: Trends With Stellar Mass

 \subsection{Giant planets}

 Giant planets are found less frequently are low-mass M dwarfs than around sun-like stars and more frequently around evolved stars with higher masses (Fig. \ref{f:M:RV}).
-However, the presence of a giant planet-stellar mass correlation is less well established than the planet-metallicity correlation.
-The main challenge lies in correcting for the planet-metallicity correlation, which is stronger ($f_{\rm giant}\propto \FeH^2$) than the planet-mass correlation ($f_{\rm giant}\propto M_\star$).
+The giant planet occurrence scales roughly linear with stellar mass, $f_{\rm giant}\propto M_\star$, and is therefore weaker than the planet-metallicity correlation that scales quadratically as $f_{\rm giant}\propto \FeH^2$.

 Tentative evidence for a decreased giant planet occurrence around M dwarfs compared to sun-like stars was found by \cite{2003AJ....125.2664L} and \cite{2006ApJ...649..436E}.
 The giant planet occurrence rate within 2.5 au increases by a factor of $\sim3$ from M stars to sun-like stars \citep{2006PASP..118.1685B,2008PASP..120..531C}.
 Planet occurrence rates for a sample of late K dwarfs support the positive correlation with stellar mass \citep{2013ApJ...771...18G}.